Zator, Lesser Poland Voivodeship: History

-Originally a part of Lesser Poland, the area was acquired by the Silesian Piast Duke Władysław of Opole through a 1274 agreement with the Polish Princeps Bolesław V the Chaste.
+Originally a part of Lesser Poland, the area was acquired by the Silesian Piast Duke Vladislaus I of Opole through a 1274 agreement with the Polish Princeps Bolesław V the Chaste.
 Zator then belonged to the Upper Silesian Duchy of Opole and after Władysław's death in 1281 fell to the Duchy of Cieszyn.
 It received town privileges in 1292.

 From 1315 onwards, Zator belonged to the Duchy of Oświęcim split off Cieszyn and in 1445 even became the capital of a Piast duchy in its own right, the Duchy of Zator under Duke Wenceslaus I, a Bohemian vassal.
 It finally fell back to the Kingdom of Poland, when in 1494 Wenceslaus' son Jan V sold his lands to King John I Albert.

-From 1564, Zator had been incorporated into the Kraków Voivodeship of Lesser Poland; in the course of the 1772 First Partition of Poland it was annexed by the Habsburg monarchy under Empress Maria Theresa of Austria and incorporated into the Austrian Kingdom of Galicia and Lodomeria.
+From 1564, Zator had been incorporated into the Kraków Voivodeship of the Lesser Poland Province of the Kingdom of Poland.
+In the course of the 1772 First Partition of Poland it was annexed by the Habsburg monarchy under Empress Maria Theresa of Austria and incorporated into the Austrian Kingdom of Galicia and Lodomeria.
 After the dissolution of Austria-Hungary by the 1919 Treaty of Saint-Germain Zator again fell to Poland.

 During World War II, Zator was incorporated to Nazi Germany as a part of the Province of Upper Silesia, and was liberated on January 26, 1945.
 Several hundred Jews lived in Zator.
-Most of them were murdered in the Holocaust.
+Most of them were murdered by the occupiers in the Holocaust.

+From 1975 to 1998 it belonged to the Bielsko-Biała Voivodeship.